-At Eating with the Ecosystem our mission is to promote a place based approach to sustaining New England's wild seafood, through healthy habitats, flourishing food webs, and short, adaptive supply chains.
+Eating with the Ecosystem is a non-profit whose mission is to promote a place based approach to sustaining New England's wild seafood, through healthy habitats, flourishing food webs, and short, adaptive supply chains.

 Ocean ecosystems provide the last wild food on earth: seafood that nourishes eaters, supports fishing communities, and connects humans to the marine environment.
 In the last century, these ecosystems – and the people who depend on them – have come under assault from climate change, habitat loss, and a mass-market incentive structure that encourages extraction of large volumes of a select few species.
 The result is an ocean ecosystem that fluctuates rapidly, eludes the efforts of fishery managers to predict harvest yields, and pins hardworking fishermen between changing natural abundances and a rigid market.

 Some people claim that the solution is to turn the oceans into farms, mass-producing the most popular fish to satisfy consumer demand.
 Others say the oceans should just be left alone, that eating seafood is a luxury that twenty-first century consumers can no longer afford to enjoy.
 We defy both of these claims.
 Without the seafood that connects us to the worlds off our shores, our relationship to those underwater worlds – and our incentive to care for them – would be surface-deep.
 And turning the oceans into fish farms means replacing complex, wild natural ecosystems with simplified monocultures.
 Both of these are false solutions.
 But then again, so is business as usual.
 We propose a fourth path: it’s a strategy that we call “eating with the ecosystem”.